2Ring/markdown-it-anchor/README.md

 `callback`        | Called with token and info after rendering.                    | `undefined`

 [slugify]: http://stringjs.com/#methods/slugify

+Nested headers are generated with the anchors being a combination of all parent headers located in the level array.
+The nested headers must follow the correct hierarchy.
+No headers can be skipped, thus h1 directly to h3 will break anchoring.

 The `renderPermalink` function takes the slug, an options object with the above options, and then all the usual markdown-it rendering